luckynrslevin/TTGO-T-Beam-Blinking/README.md

 ## Arduino IDE
 ### Libraries
 You have to add the AXP202X library to your Arduino IDE.
-On my mac I did this on the command line by changing to the Arduino library directory (usually <your user home directory>/Documents/Arduino/libraries ) and afterwards clone the git repository by
+On my mac I did this on the command line by changing to the Arduino library directory (usually "your user home directory"/Documents/Arduino/libraries ) and clone the git repository by

 ```
 git clone https://github.com/lewisxhe/AXP202X_Library